Table of Contents

 - The possible percentage of winning the case at DOLE

 What is the timeline and cost of filing a case at DOLE?

-The timeline and cost of filing a case at DOLE increases substantially if position papers are filed and the case goes to Appeal.
+The timeline and cost of filing a case at DOLE increase substantially if position papers are filed and the case goes to Appeal.

-The first part of process at SEnA is basically free.
+The first part of the process at SEnA is basically free.

 However, you will have to pay for: